apache/spark/docs/sql-ref-syntax-qry-star.md

     A reference to a field in a column of the set of columns that you can reference.
     If you exclude all fields from a STRUCT, the result is an empty STRUCT.
     Each name must reference a column included in the set of columns that you can reference or their fields.
-    Otherwise, Databricks SQL raises a UNRESOLVED_COLUMN error.
+    Otherwise, Spark SQL raises a UNRESOLVED_COLUMN error.
 If names overlap or are not unique, Spark raises an EXCEPT_OVERLAPPING_COLUMNS error.

 ### Examples